Alan Crook

-Robert Alan (Alan) Crook (2 November 1897 – 9 August 1965) was an electrical engineer and business man with a social involvement, and is recognised as the founder of Australian Rostrum.
+Robert Alan (Alan) Crook (2 November 1897 – 9 August 1965) was an Australian electrical engineer and business man with a social involvement, and is recognised as the founder of Australian Rostrum.

 Early life

 Crook was the son of a Methodist minister and moved around Victoria with his parents.
 He was born in Benalla, and attended school in Sale, Shepparton, Kyneton and Castlemaine.
 In 1911 he joined the Thompson Engineering Works in Castlemaine as an apprentice fitter aged 14.
 He also kept studying at night at the Castlemaine Technical College.

-In 1915 Crook moved to Melbourne with his parents and the rest of the family.
+In 1915, Crook moved to Melbourne with his parents and the rest of the family.
 He took up an apprenticeship with the Victorian Railways and studied at the Melbourne Technical College.

 Crook was keenly interested in wireless when young.
 He was granted a license to run an amateur radio station in 1913 when he turned 16.

 The war years

 After the start of World War I, Crook joined the AIF and served in the 34th Fortress Engineers from November 1915 to October 1916.
 He then transferred to the Australian Flying Corps, initially as an Air Mechanic 2nd class.
 He embarked for England on 11 May 1917, to support the war on the Western Front in Europe.
 After additional training in England, he was assigned to the 8th Training Squadron, Australian Flying Corp. and served in Wendover from 24 October 1917, Cirencester in January 1918 and then at Leighterton until April 1919.
 During this time he was promoted to Air Mechanic 1st class.
 He worked on the Sopwith Pup, Camel and Snipe aircraft.
 When the squadron was disbanded he returned to Australia.

 Crook was demobilised from the Australian Flying Corps on 6 May 1919.